itay1313/frontenddogma.com/posts/2020/custom-properties.md

   - css
 original_url: https://meiert.com/en/blog/questioning-root/
 vg_wort: 483ef18f2583416fa8164179a9ae7379
-description: For custom properties (aka CSS variables) we got into the habit of declaring variables in a rule with a `:root` selector.
-Yet unless you’re working in an environment in which style sheets serve several document types (and roots), question this use of `:root`.
 ---
 For [custom properties](https://www.w3.org/TR/css-variables-1/) (aka CSS variables) we got into the habit of declaring variables in a rule with a `:root` selector.